jameswquinn/preact-pixelperfect/PreactPixelPerfect: Complete Enhanced npm Package Setup with Vite.md

-# PreactPixelPerfect: Final Complete npm Package Setup with Vite (Part 1)
+# PreactPixelPerfect: Final Complete npm Package Setup with Vite

 This document contains the first part of the necessary code and configuration files to set up the final version of PreactPixelPerfect as an npm package using Vite.